kletobias/kletobias.github.io/_projects/04_questionnaire.md

 <br>

-- The sigmoid function maps any intput to the interval $[0,1]$.
+- The sigmoid function maps any input to the interval $[0,1]$.
 - It is monotonously increasing and it can be specified, over which $x$ range the output goes from 0 to 1.
-- Since it is monotonously incresing, once output reaches 1, its output will remain 1 for all subsequent $x$ values.
+- Since it is monotonously increasing, once output reaches 1, its output will remain 1 for all subsequent $x$ values.
 - Unlike some of the other activation functions, the sigmoid function is differentiable over its entire domain.
 - An example of a popular activation function is the $Logistic$ function.
 - The sigmoid function can look like this, in the case of the $Logistic$ function: